llikey2020/knowledgebase/Infra/china_gitlab.md

 After commit this file, the gitlab ci should be triggered.

+For the syntax of the ci file, please refer to https://gitlab.planetrover.ca/help/ci/quick_start/index.md

 # What's missing?

-Now the k8s, gitlab runner, and gitlab have already been setup in China internal network.
+Now the **k8s, gitlab runner, and gitlab have already been setup** in China internal network.
 However, since the China gitlab is 3 major versions behind Toronto gitlab, all the Toronto .gitlab-ci.yml scripts are not compatable in China gitlab.

 To solve this, we need to upgrade the China gitlab to v14.5.2